Agent Skills: Lessons Learned

 3. Use multiple researcher agents (max 2 agents) in parallel to research for this task: Each agent research for a different aspect of the task and are allowed to perform max 5 tool calls.

-4. Analyze the codebase by reading backend-patterns-reference.md, frontend-patterns-reference.md, and project-structure-reference.md file.
-ONLY PERFORM THIS FOLLOWING STEP IF reference docs are placeholders or older than 3 days: Use /scout <instructions> slash command to search the codebase for files needed to complete the task.
+4. Analyze the codebase: search for project reference docs (patterns-reference, project-structure, architecture, adr) and read those found.
+ONLY PERFORM THIS IF docs not found or older than 3 days: Use $scout <instructions> to search the codebase for files needed.

 5. Main agent gathers all research and scout report filepaths, and pass them to planner subagent with the prompt to create an implementation plan of this task.